janagamanuhya2804-bot/ai_video_clipper/README.md

    ```

 4. **Use the interface:**
-   - Enable Demo Mode for instant results (no API keys needed)
    - Upload a video or paste a transcript
    - Click "Generate Clips"
    - Download your clips and music